fnceba/jsons_to_django_models/README.md

-Script that helps create django models from parsed json
+Script that helps create django models from parsed jsons